Moddable-OpenSource/moddable/documentation/network/ble/ble.md

 		}
 	}

-> **Note:** The `Characteristic` `enableNotifications()` convenience function is typically used for this purpose, though writing the CCCD descriptor offers the same net result.
+> **Note:** The `Characteristic` `enableNotifications` convenience function is typically used for this purpose, though writing the CCCD descriptor directly provides the same net result.

-<a id="advertisement"></a>
+<a id="classadvertisement"></a>
 ## Class Advertisement
 The `Advertisement` class provides accessor functions to read common advertisement and scan response data types as JavaScript properties.
-The class is primarily used to parse the `scanResponseData` provided to BLE clients via the `onDiscovered` callback function `device` parameter.
+The class is primarily used to parse the `scanResponseData` provided to BLE clients via the `onDiscovered` callback function's `device` parameter.

 ### completeName
 The advertised complete local name.